vtjong/NLP/latent_struct/README.md

-# Universal Dependencies to Stanford Dependency Converter

-This tool is designed to convert Universal Dependencies (CONLLU) files into the Stanford Dependency format.

 ## Usage

-To run this converter, follow the steps below:
+To run, follow the steps below:

 1. **Prepare Your CONLLU File**:
    - Ensure you have your Universal Dependencies file (CONLLU_FILE) ready.
 A sample subset of the Universal Dependencies corpus is provided as `ud.conllu`, with some problematic lines removed.